 - For the 2020 ERC: If the gross receipts of any quarter in 2020 were less than 50% of the corresponding quarter of 2019, the ERC is available in that quarter.
 The ERC is also available in each subsequent quarter of the year, until gross receipts were at least 80% of the corresponding 2019 quarter.
 Modified rules apply to businesses that began operations sometime during 2019 or for businesses that were acquired during 2020.

-- For the 2021 ERC: If the gross receipts of either of the first two quarters of 2021 are less than 80% of the corresponding quarter of 2019, the ERC is available in that quarter.
+- For the 2021 ERC: If the gross receipts of any quarter of 2021 are less than 80% of the corresponding quarter of 2019, the ERC is available in that quarter.
 Businesses may elect to use the gross receipts from the prior calendar quarter for this test.
 For example, to determine ERC eligibility in Q1 of 2021, the business may compare its gross receipts from Q4 of 2020 to those from Q4 of 2019.
 Additionally, businesses that weren’t in existence in 2019 may compare their 2021 gross receipts to the corresponding quarter of 2020.

 Were the average monthly full-time employees (FTEs) in 2019 greater than 100 or 500?
 The ERC in 2020 has tighter restrictions for companies that had more than 100 full-time (working over 30 hours per week or 130 hours per month) employees in 2019, while the 2021 ERC has comparable restrictions for companies that had more than 500 full-time employees in 2019.
 In particular, for those companies, the ERC is limited to situations where employees were paid while not actually performing services, or where health insurance premiums were paid for employees not otherwise receiving wages (i.e., furloughed employees).
 Thus, the FTE count impacts the credit available in 2020 and 2021 but is based solely on the employment numbers from 2019.
 Determining whether the “100 FTE” or “500 FTE” threshold is crossed may be complicated by situations where the business entity is related to other entities where, in combination, they may exceed the threshold.
 The actual determination of FTEs may also be complicated in situations where there were part-time employees or significant changes in headcount during 2019.